premun/ingrid/README.md

 The MPS project also contains a *Build solution*, which enables us to transform the plugin into an installable package.
 The output of this build process is a package in the form of a zip archive, containing all dependencies.
-This archive can then be uploaded to the JetBrains plugin store and installed inside any MPS instance.
+This archive can then be permanently installed inside any MPS instance.

-We will not go into more details here since the build process is only a configuration matter.

 ### Tests